 The only thing you can be certain about in times like these is that things will go wrong – and besides deep breathing and calming teas, there’s not a ton you can do about it.

 But how you react, and what you have in your back pocket to fix the problem, are things you can control.
-We always order a few extra turkeys just in case, but sometimes things go really wrong…
+At work, we always order a few extra turkeys, just in case.

-All I’m saying is, it might make sense to stock up on macaroni and cheese or frozen pizza… just in case something goes wrong.
+All I’m saying is, it might make sense to stock up on macaroni and cheese, frozen pizza, or an extra pumpkin pie from the bakery…

 Guests love bringing wine, or stronger libations, to share with the meal or as a gift for the host or hostess.
 There’s nothing that makes me happier than a well-stocked bar for the celebration.